 Graphic elements are a highly important on-page SEO element that you should never neglect.
 Here are a bunch of best practices for using images in the context of SEO.

-Using quality images can improve a user experience a lot.
+Using quality images can improve the user experience a lot.

 - Have more or a similar number of images as your best-ranking competitor.